alexmanrique/blog/_posts/2021-04-18-applications-to-work-remotely.md

 ## Conclusions

-These are the applications that I use daily.
+These are the applications that I use weekly.
 Which are the apps that you use to work?